Gradient

 Generates linear, radial, angular, or diamond gradients with multi-stop color control.

 The Gradient node produces smooth color transitions in four shapes: linear, radial, angular, and diamond.
 Add as many color stops as you need and position them along the gradient.
+The presets dropdown ships 16 curated gradients organized into Basics, Spectrum, Colormaps, and Themes; each preview renders in the interpolation mode the node is currently using, so you see exactly how a preset will look before applying it.

 Gradients are often used as inputs to other nodes.
 Wire one into a Mask Apply to create a gradient fade, or use it as a Gradient Map input to colorize grayscale images.
 The repeat and mirror modes let you tile gradients for pattern effects.